Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 In fact, there are usually \emph{two} such exact/abelian categories related to a DG\+cat\-e\-gory.
 For example, if $\sA$ is an abelian category, then the DG\+category of complexes in $\sA$ has two underlying abelian categories: the abelian category of graded objects in $\sA$ (with homogeneous maps of degree~$0$ as morphisms) and the abelian category of complexes in $\sA$ (with closed morphisms of degree~$0$ between the complexes playing the role of morphisms in the abelian category).
 Defining an \emph{abelian} or \emph{exact DG\+category} as an abstract category-theoretic concept involves elaborating on the connection between the two underlying abelian/exact categories.

 The main construction of this paper assigns to a DG\+category $\bA$ another DG\+category~$\bA^\bec$.
 Iterating this procedure twice, for a DG\+category $\bA$ with shifts and cones, leads to a DG\+category $\bA^{\bec\bec}$ and a fully faithful DG\+functor $\bec\bec\:\bA\rarrow\bA^{\bec\bec}$, which is an equivalence whenever the original DG\+category $\bA$ is idempotent-complete and all twists of its objects by Maurer--Cartan cochains in their complexes of endomorphisms exist in~$\bA$.
-Otherwise, generally speaking, the passage from $\bA$ to $\bA^{\bec\bec}$ adds all twists and some of their direct summands.
+Otherwise, generally speaking, the passage from $\bA$ to $\bA^{\bec\bec}$ adds all twists and some of their direct summands (see Propositions~\ref{iterated-bec-construction} and~\ref{iterated-bec-construction-revisited}).

-We use this construction for our purposes as a way to recover ``the underlying category of graded objects'' of a DG\+category.
-The point is that, given a DG\+ring $\biR^\bu=(R^*,d)$, \emph{not every graded $R^*$\+module admits a differential making it a DG\+module over~$\biR^\bu$}, not even at the cost of adding an extra direct summand.
+We use this construction for our purposes as a way to produce a preadditive category that can serve the role of ``the underlying category of graded objects'' of a DG\+category.
+The point is that, given a DG\+ring $\biR^\bu=(R^*,d)$, \emph{not every graded $R^*$\+module admits a differential making it a DG\+module over~$\biR^\bu$}, not even at the cost of adding an extra direct summand (Examples~\ref{nonexistence-of-cdg-structure-examples}\+- \ref{nonexistence-of-derivation-examples}).
 Given the DG\+category $\bA=\biR^\bu\bmodl$, however, one can recover the whole category of graded $R^*$\+modules by attaching to every graded $R^*$\+module $M^*$ a contractible DG\+module $G^+(M^*)$ over $\biR^\bu$ freely generated by $M^*$, endowed with its canonical contracting homotopy with zero square.
-In our notation, this means that the abelian category $R^*\smodl$ of graded $R^*$\+modules is equivalent to the category $\sZ^0(\bA^\bec)$ of closed morphisms of degree~$0$ in the DG\+category $\bA^\bec=(\biR^\bu\bmodl)^\bec$.
+In our notation, this means that the abelian category $R^*\smodl$ of graded $R^*$\+modules is equivalent to the category $\sZ^0(\bA^\bec)$ of closed morphisms of degree~$0$ in the DG\+category $\bA^\bec=(\biR^\bu\bmodl)^\bec$ (see Example~\ref{CDG-ring-bec-example}).

 Given a DG\+category $\bA$ with shifts and cones, there is a triple (in fact, a doubly infinite shift-periodic sequence) of faithful, conservative adjoint functors between the additive categories $\sZ^0(\bA)$ and $\sZ^0(\bA^\bec)$ of closed morphisms of degree~$0$ in $\bA$ and~$\bA^\bec$.
 These functors are interpreted as ``forgetting the differential'' (say, in a DG\+module) and ``freely generating a DG\+module by a graded module''.